KSP-KOS/KOS/doc/source/structures/misc/loaddistance.rst

     // place to prevent invalid values will deny your attempt
     // to change some of the values:
     SET KUNIVERSE:DEFAULTLOADDISTANCE:FLYING:UNLOAD TO 29500.
-    WAIT 0.001. // See paragraph above: "wait between load and pack changes" SET KUNIVERSE:DEFAULTLOADDISTANCE:FLYING:LOAD TO 30000.
+    SET KUNIVERSE:DEFAULTLOADDISTANCE:FLYING:LOAD TO 30000.
     WAIT 0.001. // See paragraph above: "wait between load and pack changes" SET KUNIVERSE:DEFAULTLOADDISTANCE:FLYING:PACK TO 29999.
-    WAIT 0.001. // See paragraph above: "wait between load and pack changes" SET KUNIVERSE:DEFAULTLOADDISTANCE:FLYING:UNPACK TO 29000.
+    SET KUNIVERSE:DEFAULTLOADDISTANCE:FLYING:UNPACK TO 29000.
     WAIT 0.001. // See paragraph above: "wait between load and pack changes"